Analyzing Coca-Cola FEMSA (KOF) & Its Competitors

 Valuation & Earnings

-This table compares Coca-Cola FEMSA and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Coca-Cola FEMSA and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue